riopelln/riopellnpersonalsite/index.md

 <img src="{{ site.baseurl }}assets/propic80.jpg" class="center" id="about"/>

-**Hi, my name is Nathan.** I am an incoming Ph.D. candidate at the Human-Computer Interaction Institute at Carnegie Mellon University and a recent alum of the Electrical and Computer Engineering program at the University of Michigan.
-In short, my research interests involve the discovery and development of novel interaction technologies.
-To enable these technologies, I am particularly interested in the investigation of new or unorthodox hardware techniques for sensing and interfacing, and the creation of their associated software interfaces.
-Domains I am currently interested in exploring include activity recognition, health sensing, and virtual/augmented reality (XR).
+**Hi, my name is Nathan.** I am a first-year Ph.D. student at the Human-Computer Interaction Institute at Carnegie Mellon University.
+My research interests involve designing the next generation of interactive hardware technologies to address existing limitations in performance, capability, and usability.
+New interfaces should not just fix the shortcomings reported by users of current ones but also enable previously impossible and delightful forms of interaction.
+End-application domains I touch upon include smart environments, AR/VR, and mobile health.

 <!--<img src="{{ site.baseurl }}assets/logos.jpg" class="center" style="max-width: 400px;"/>-->
 <div class="row center" style="margin-bottom: 4rem">